Abilash-augustus/rental-house-management-system/README.md

 [![GitHub stars](https://img.shields.io/github/stars/shumwe/rental-house-management-system)](https://github.com/shumwe/rental-house-management-system/stargazers)

 RHMS is a web-based application developed using the _Django framework_.
-The aim is to help tenants and rental house managers track rental arears and utility(water and electricity) payments while at the same time providing an communication chain manager &harr; tenants that is free from disruptions.
+The aim is to help tenants and rental house managers track rental arears and utility(water and electricity) payments while at the same time providing a communication chain, manager &harr; tenants that is free from disruptions.
 Both parties are able to view and visualize previous payments and consumption details (for electricity and water) at any particular time.